 How COBRA Works

 Group health plans which cover 20 or more employees are required to provide COBRA benefits.
-In at least 40 states, there are mini-Cobra like laws that apply to smaller companies, usually those with 2-19 workers.
-Employers do not have to pay for former employee's health insurance premium under COBRA.
-The employee is responsible for that monthly premium payment, at up to 102% of the cost to the plan.
+In at least 40 states, there are mini-COBRA laws that apply to smaller companies, usually those with between 2 and 19 workers.

 If you are eligible for COBRA benefits, your employer is required to notify the health insurance company of the event, since it qualifies you for coverage.
 You will have 60 days to decide if you would like to opt into COBRA coverage.
 You will not automatically be enrolled.